 Location: Trinidad and Tobago

-A Tribute to her homeland Trinidad and Tobago, this video from Nicki Minaj showcases this stunning Caribbean country in all it’s vibrant colours.
+A Tribute to her homeland Trinidad and Tobago, this video from Nicki Minaj showcases this stunning Caribbean country in all its vibrant colours.
 From the beautiful beaches, to the fresh coconut being sold by street vendors on nearly every corner, it gives you a real taste of what you can expect when visiting these two islands.
-Want to learn more about this country?
-Check out 5 unique things to experience in Trinidad and Tobago on our blog.

 Shift K3Y – I Know